“I rest well. I sleep peacefully, and I awaken with joy” Louise Hay

 2: Improves brain function:

 When you mind is dull – concentration and clarity is poor.
 Alternate nostril breathing brings equal amounts of oxygen to both sides of the brain for improved brain function.
 Five minutes of alternate nostril breathing before an exam or interview is a great way to access your whole brain for improved performance.
+Remember the brain loses hydration first so drink water as well.

 3: Cleanses your lungs: